evkx/evkx.github.io/content/models/xpeng/g6/g6_rwd_standard_range/_index.md

 ## Drivetrain

 The XPENG G6 RWD Standard Range has a rear-wheel drive system supported by one motor on the rear axle.
-The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension